RedisTimeSeries/RedisTimeSeries/docs/commands/ts.alter.md

 - `RETENTION` _retentionTime_ - Maximum age for samples compared to last event time (in milliseconds)
    - Default: The global retention secs configuration of the database (by default, `0`)
    - When set to 0, the series is not trimmed at all
-- `CHUNK_SIZE` _size_ - amount of memory, in bytes, allocated for data.
+- `CHUNK_SIZE` _size_ - memory size, in bytes, allocated for data.
 Must be a multiple of 8.
-Default: 4096.
 - `DUPLICATE_POLICY` _policy_ - Policy for handling samples with identical timestamps.
 One of the following values:
   - `BLOCK` - an error will occur for any out of order sample
   - `FIRST` - ignore any newly reported value